botworld-wiki/beatburger.github.io/_bots/comet.md

 ---

 ## Comments
-Requires 50 Star Fragments (can be obtained in the Mayoral Membership, by defeating Quarterback, from Arena rewards, as a reward in DZs, randomly in normal zones (very low drop rate).
-Also requires 10 Cosmic Cores, which are obtained AFTER collecting all 50 star fragments and speaking with Copernicus in southwest Fall Grove and then defeating 10 Mega bots anywhere in Botworld.
+'Event Horizon (Rapid Ultimate Build)' by TsengFayt
+- **BACAA:** Build focused on rapidly repeating Comet's ultimate Lightspeed while stunning bots along the way.
+Pairs well with Ultimate cooldown and/or Stun duration boosters.
+                                                                                                                                                                       To unlock the legendary botframe for Comet, you must collect 50 Star Fragments and 10 Cosmic Cores, then turn them in to Copurrnicus (located in southwest Fall Grove - Southern Slopes near the entrance to Spore Wood).

+Star Fragments can be obtained in the following ways:
+- Reward on Mayoral Membership, Arena, and for defeating QuarterBuck
+- Found as detected scrap in heroic Danger Zones or randomly in normal zones (very low drop rate)

+Once 50 Star Fragments are collected, talk to Copurrnicus, and they will request 10 Cosmic Cores, which are obtained from defeating any Mega bot (100% drop rate) located in Botworld.